jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork button][3]

-Enter a name for your fork of the Sentiment Analysis app, and make sure that the **Make this a Bluemix Project** check box is selected.
+Enter a name for your copy of the Sentiment Analysis app, and make sure that the **Make this a Bluemix Project** check box is selected.
 You can use the default settings for the other options.
 When you click **CREATE**, a fork of the sample Git repository is created.

 ![Fork new project][4]

-Put your fork of the project on the web by using Bluemix.
+Put your copy of the project on the web by using Bluemix.
 To make the most of Bluemix DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
 If it doesn't have that service, [follow these steps][26].

 At the top of the screen, click **BUILD &amp; DEPLOY**.